eliben/pycparser/tests/README.txt

-Run 'python -m unittest discover' from the root pycparser directory
+Run 'python3 -m unittest discover' from the root repository directory.